Lifting iso-dual algebraic geometry codes: Lifting iso-dual codes from the rational function field

 \section{Lifting iso-dual codes from the rational function field}

 We use now Theorem \ref{teolevantado} to construct iso-dual AG-codes in function fields by lifting rational iso-dual codes, that is iso-dual codes over the rational function field $\fq(x)$.
-This is the most favourable situation for our method because it is rather easy to construct rational iso-dual codes thanks to the characterization given in Proposition~\ref{prop:isodual}.
+This is the simplest and most favorable situation to apply our method because of items \eqref{isorat} and \eqref{isoratcan} of Proposition~\ref{prop:isodual}.

 In $\fq(x)$ we choose pairwise distinct rational places $P_1, \dots, P_n$ for $n \geq 4$ even and we denote by $P_\infty$ the only pole of $x$ in $\fq(x)$.
 By considering the divisors